 About the Journal

-Since 2015, the Creative Research Journal (CR Journal) has been a platform for scientific research dissemination, focusing on West Java's developmental challenges.
-Managed by the Regional Research and Development Agency (BP2D) of West Java Province, this biannual publication accepts various article types, including research papers, reviews, technical records, and editorials.
+CR Journal biannual publication accepts various article types, including research papers, reviews, technical records, and editorials.
 In a move to support open access, CR Journal implements a no-fee policy for published articles.

 Submission to CR Journal requires online registration and login.
 Authors can track their submissions through the online system.
 Only electronically submitted articles via the online portal are considered; all others are automatically rejected.
 For submission-related queries, the Editorial Office can be reached at [email protected].

+All scientific articles that send to CR Journal have to meet our rules that already declare in our guidance book.
 The editorial process begins with an Initial Review by the Editor, examining language, scope alignment, originality, and plagiarism.
 Turnitin software is employed to ensure content originality.
 Articles passing this stage proceed to a Double-blind Full Review, conducted by at least two peer reviewers.

 Post-review, authors receive feedback for revisions.
 Reviewers assess both substantial and technical aspects of the articles.
 The Editor-in-Chief, considering all evaluations, makes the final publication decision.
 Accepted articles undergo a final proofreading phase involving both the Editor and the Author.